Religion and the Life Cycle

 Please label the first page of each assignment at the top with the exact reading title, the SRQ#, and your name – all on one line at the top of the first page.
 Name your document as follows: [your last name] SRQ#.
 Summaries are due before class on the day of the assignment.
 Please submit them to your google docs folder titled SRQs.
 I will accept a late summary for one week after the due date at half points, after which I will not accept it.
 In class, have your summary and three discussion points in front of you, either on a tablet or in hard copy.

-These take-home essay assignments give you the opportunity to exercise and synthesize your knowledge of the course readings and lectures, and to further develop your own thinking on specific topic.
+These take-home assignments give you the opportunity to exercise and synthesize your knowledge of the course readings and lectures, to further develop your own thinking on specific topic, and to apply your learning to your own life experience.

-need to seem more positive than you actually feel about the materials and the
+absolutely no need to seem more positive than you actually feel about the

 b.
 Evaluate your own work in the class.
 How do you think you did in listening, discussion, reading, and writing?
 What would you do differently? (minimum 300 words)